swagindustries/Melodiia/docs/getting-started.md

 You can now use the `Create` controller from the CRUD controllers.

-By default Symfony Forms are not well designed for API.
-That's why we created a new `AbstractType` that you should extends.
-Melodiia also provide a set of type for APIs needs: https://github.com/swagindustries/Melodiia/tree/master/src/Form/Type
+By default Symfony Forms are not well-designed for API.
+That's why we created a new `AbstractType` that you should extend.
+Melodiia also provide a set of [form types for APIs needs](form-types.md).

 ```yaml
 # routing.yaml